 To reduce the velocity of concentrated stormwater flows, thereby reducing erosion of the swale or ditch.
-This practice also traps sediment generated from adjacent areas or the ditch itself, mainly by ponding of the stormwater runoff.
-Field experience has shown it to perform more effectively than silt fence in the effort to stabilize wet-weather ditches.
+This practice also traps sediment generated from adjacent areas or the ditch itself, mainly

 Using a combination of aggregate sizes, this practice is limited to use in small open channels that drain 10 ac. or less.
 It should not be used in a perennial or an intermittent stream as the objective or regulated waterbody.
 Some specific applications include: